Gauge Symmetry in Quantum Simulation: Introduction

 Recent work established quantum circuit constructions for Yang-Mills theory using extended Hilbert space and non-compact variables~\cite{Buser:2020cvn,Bergner:2024qjl,Halimeh:2024bth,Bergner:2025zkj}, in such a way that the generalization to QCD is straightforward~\cite{Halimeh:2025ivn}.
 However, crucial questions regarding the treatment of gauge redundancy remained: how to implement gauge-singlet constraints (when necessary), and when to use singlet or non-singlet formulations.
 Furthermore, it was not very clear how to validate convergence criteria concerning the truncation of the infinite-dimensional Hilbert space associated with bosons.
-We address these by: (1) introducing the first singlet projection protocol for SU($N$) gauge theory via Haar averaging realized through Linear Combination of Unitaries, (2) establishing universal principles for gauge symmetry treatment applicable to any quantum simulation approach, and (3) providing systematic numerical validation and complete resource estimates.
+We address these by: (1) introducing the first singlet projection protocol for SU($N$) gauge theory via Haar averaging realized through Linear Combination of Unitaries, (2) establishing an efficient simulation protocol with an additional term to the Hamiltonian that eliminates non-singlet states from the low-energy spectrum, (3) establishing universal principles for gauge symmetry treatment applicable to any quantum simulation approach, and (4) providing systematic numerical validation and complete resource estimates.
 Our framework completes the quantum simulation toolkit for non-Abelian gauge theories, providing both conceptual clarity and practical implementation protocols with validated scalings.

 Yang-Mills theory is a natural generalization of electromagnetism, which is a gauge theory with the U(1) gauge group, to the SU($N$) gauge group.
 As in electromagnetism, gauge symmetry plays a crucial role in the quantization of the relativistic theory without negative-norm modes in the Hilbert space.
 To see this, imagine creation operators $\hat{a}^\dagger_\mu$ corresponding to the U(1) gauge field $A_\mu$, where $\mu=0,1,2,3,4=t,x,y,z$, act on the Lorentz-invariant vacuum $\ket{\rm VAC}$.
 Then, the natural inner product that is consistent with the Lorentz symmetry is $\bra{\rm VAC}\hat{a}_\mu\hat{a}^\dagger_\nu\ket{\rm VAC}=\eta_{\mu\nu}$, where $\eta_{\mu\nu}=(-1)^{\delta_{\mu,0}}\delta_{\mu\nu}$.
 This seems to be a problem because $\hat{a}^\dagger_\mu\ket{\rm VAC}$ has a negative norm (specifically, the norm is $-1$ for $\mu=0$), which could conflict with the probability interpretation of quantum mechanics.
 Gauge symmetry cures this problem because only the transverse modes are physical, and negative-norm modes decouple from physical processes.